 Avoid processed foods, simple carbohydrates (cookies, muffins, cakes, white bread, pasta) and sugar.

 Decrease or eliminate caffeine.

-Consider supplementation with adaptogenic and nervine herbal medicines, a vitamin B complex, or intravenous nutrient therapy.
+Consider supplementation with adaptogenic and nervine herbal medicines.

 Adaptogenic herbs help the body adapt and cope with stress.
 My favourite adaptogenic herbs are Licorice Root, Ginseng, Rhodiola, and Withania.